 Bundled plans are generally simpler but they can be less flexible.
 If you're currently getting your services from different places, then the big difference you'll notice in your billing is that instead of receiving several bills on several days, you'll now get everything sent to you at once.
 This can make budgeting, paying and planning ahead much simpler.

-The main benefits of bundled energy are lower costs and reducing the number of bills you have to pay.
+The main benefits of bundling your energy services are lower costs and reducing the number of bills you have to pay.
 However, whether bundling your energy bills works out cheaper for you depends on where you live and which energy providers you're comparing.
 Some providers offer better rates or bonus credit when combining gas and electricity, while others only provide bundled services and do not offer standalone gas or electricity plans.
 Some providers may not differentiate between standalone and bundled services at all, which is why it's important to shop around before settling on a specific provider.

-What happens if I can't pay my bill?If you're unable to pay your bill or are entering a situation when you soon won't be able to pay your bill, then get in touch with your retailer as early as possible.
+If you're unable to pay your bill or are entering a situation when you soon won't be able to pay your bill, then get in touch with your retailer as early as possible.
 Your retailer may be able to give you an extension or set up a personalised payment plan that takes your financial situation into account.

-To compare bundled plans, you need to understand your usage.
+To compare bundled energy plans, you need to understand your usage.
 Some plans offer different rates of energy for different times of the day, while others offer options for heavy and light users.
 There are also options for people interested in going green.

 When choosing a bundled energy plan, consider the following factors: